Invisible Hands: Gray-Box Bit Flip Attack for Steering LLMs Without Knowledge of Gradients, Data, and Weights: ( )

 \subsection{Putting the Attack Together}

 As shown in Figure\ref{fig:method}, the proposed GDF-BFA first feeds a sample of publicly available data to compute model outputs.
-Using the activation data, the attacker computes LVI for every layer and picks the layer with the highest index value.
-Next, inside the vulnerable layer, the attacker computes the WVI metric to identify the vulnerable weight bit and flip it to achieve the desired attack goals.
+Using the activation data, the attacker computes $\Delta \sigma$ in Eq.~\ref{eq:LVI} for every layer and picks the layer with the highest $\Delta \sigma$ value.
+Next, inside the vulnerable layer, the attacker computes the WVI metric in Eq.~\ref{eq:importance_score} to identify the vulnerable weight bit and flip it to achieve the desired attack goals.
 However, the WVI metric indicates a model's vulnerable weight index; it may not be the optimal or the only vulnerable weight index in the sensitive layer.
-Hence, we propose to select the top-\(k\) highest candidate weights in the sensitive layer instead: where $\mathcal{W}_{l}$ denotes the weights in sensitive layer $l$, $WVI_{l}$ represents their corresponding importance scores, and $\operatorname{TopK}(\cdot)$ returns the $k$ weights with the highest WVI values.
+Hence, we propose to select the top-\(k\) highest candidate weights in the sensitive layer instead: where $\mathcal{W}_{l}$ denotes the weights in sensitive layer $l$, $I_{l}$ represents their corresponding importance scores, and $\operatorname{Top-K}(\cdot)$ returns the $k$ weights with the highest WVI values.
 Each candidate is then evaluated by performing a single bit-flip independently and assessing the attacker's objective.
 We always flip the most significant bit (MSB) because its gradient will be higher and have the higher impact on the model's output.
-The weight whose MSB flip best achieves the attacker's objectives is selected as the candidate bit to flip.
+The first weight whose MSB flip best achieves the attacker's objectives is selected for permanent bit flipping.